webplatform/docs/css/properties/font-style/index.md

 }}
 }}
 {{Notes_Section
 |Usage=According to the specs, 'oblique' is a sloped version of the regular font.
-The example shows that the browsers actually use the 'italic' version for the 'oblique' variant as well.
-In the example, the bottom of the regular 'f' aligns with the bottom of the surrounding text.
-In the oblique line, this should be the case as well, but instead it shows the cursive 'f' that extends below the surrounding letters.
+The example shows that browsers actually use the 'italic' version for the 'oblique' variant as well.
+In the example, the bottom of a regular 'f' aligns with the bottom of the surrounding text.
+In the oblique line this should be the case as well, but instead it shows a cursive 'f' that extends below the surrounding letters--proving that the browser is using the italic version instead of oblique.

 [[file:screenshot-font-style-example.png]]
-|Notes====Remarks===
+|Notes=If no italic or oblique face is available, oblique faces can be synthesized by rendering non-obliqued faces with an artificial obliquing operation.
+The use of these artificially obliqued faces can be disabled using the ‘font-synthesis’ property.

-The '''oblique''' value is available as of Microsoft Internet Explorer 4.0.
-Internet Explorer 4.0 renders italic and oblique identically.
+Authors should also be aware that synthesized approaches may not be suitable for scripts like Cyrillic, where italic forms are very different in shape.
+It is always better to use an actual italic font rather than rely on a synthetic version.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification
 |Name=CSS Fonts Module Level 3
 |URL=http://www.w3.org/TR/css3-fonts/#font-style-prop
-|Status=W3C Working Draft
+|Status=W3C Candidate Recommendation
 }}
 }}
 {{Compatibility_Section